-The Commission's current accreditation system is intended to be less focused on institutional and programmatic inputs and more on outcomes data that indicate that the program is effectively preparing competent and effective educators.
+The Commission's current accreditation system is intended to include a significant focus on outcomes data that indicate that the program is effectively preparing competent and effective educators.
 Data submitted by programs are used by both program review teams as well as site visit teams to provide them with a more comprehensive representation of the institution's activities over time.
 Reports are used by these review teams as another source of information upon which standards findings and accreditation recommendations are based.